-3. Stock Subject to the Plan.
+Stock Subject to the Plan.

-As of the date of adoption of this Plan by the Board or the Committee, as applicable, the number of shares of Stock available for Awards under the Plan shall be five hundred thousand (500,000).
+As of the date of adoption of this Plan by the Board or the Committee, as applicable, the number of shares of Stock available for Awards under the Plan shall be one million five hundred thousand (1,500,000).
 This maximum aggregate number of shares that may be issued under the Plan pursuant to Awards shall be increased, up to a maximum of two hundred ninety thousand (290,000) additional shares, by the number of shares of Stock subject to awards outstanding under the Stereotaxis, Inc. 2002 Stock Incentive Plan ("Prior Stock Plan") as of the date hereof ("Prior Award Shares"), but only to the extent such Prior Award Shares expire after the date of adoption of this Plan unexercised, or are forfeited after such date, with the expiration or forfeiture of an award under the Prior Stock Plan with respect to one share of Stock resulting in one share of Stock available for use or allocation to Awards granted pursuant to this Plan.
 The maximum number of shares of Stock subject to Awards which may be granted during a calendar year to a Participant shall be 1,000,000.
 The Company may, in its discretion, use shares of Stock held in the treasury in lieu of authorized but unissued shares of Stock.
 If any Award shall expire or terminate or be cancelled or forfeited for any reason, the shares subject to the Award shall again be available for the purposes of the Plan.
 Any shares of Stock which are tendered by a Participant as full or partial payment to the Company to satisfy a purchase price related to an Award shall not be available for the purposes of the Plan.
-To the extent any shares subject to an Award are not delivered to a Participant because such shares are used to satisfy an applicable tax-withholding obligation or used to satisfy a purchase price related to an Option, such withheld shares shall not be available for the purposes of the Plan.
-Shares of Stock subject to the grant of a Stock Appreciation Right shall not become available again for issuance under this Plan upon exercise or settlement of such Stock Appreciation Right for a
+To the extent any shares subject to an Option, such withheld shares shall not be available for the purposes of the Plan.
+Shares of Stock subject to the grant of a Stock Appreciation Right shall not become available again for issuance under this Plan upon exercise or settlement of such Stock Appreciation Right for a lesser number of shares.
+Awards that by their terms may only be settled in cash shall not reduce the number of shares available for purposes of the Plan, and